Stef Wertheimer

-Background
+Early life and education

-Stef (Ze'ev) Wertheimer was born in Kippenheim, Germany, to a Jewish family.
-His family fled to Mandatory Palestine in 1937 to escape Nazism.
-He studied in the Tel-Nordau School in Tel Aviv but dropped out of school at age 16 and started working in a camera repair store.
-At the same time, he began studying optics with Professor Emanuel Goldberg, a researcher and inventor who contributed significantly to different aspects of imaging technology in the first half of the twentieth century.
+Stefan "Stef" (Ze'ev) Wertheimer was born in Kippenheim, Germany, to a Jewish family.
+His father was a World War I veteran and had lost a leg.
+The family emigrated to Mandatory Palestine in 1937 to escape Nazism.
+Most of his extended family emigrated to the United States and Latin America.
+Those who stayed behind perished in the Holocaust.
+He studied at the Tel-Nordau School in Tel Aviv.
+At age 13, he was expelled from school following an altercation with a teacher and started working as an apprentice in an optician's shop.
+After two years, he became an apprentice in a camera repair shop.
+Then, after about a year, he started studying optics under Professor Emanuel Goldberg, a researcher and inventor who contributed significantly to different aspects of imaging technology in the first half of the twentieth century.
+He was one of six students selected by Goldberg to study in a training workshop he established.
+Simultaneously, he took evening high school classes at the Haskala School for two years.

-In 1943, during World War II, Wertheimer enlisted in the British Royal Air Force, serving as an optical equipment technician.
-He was sent to Bahrain where he repaired optical equipment installed in British military aircraft.
+Career

+World War II

+With World War II underway, the British authorities asked Goldberg to produce compasses, and Wertheimer participated in a failed research project, trying to improve compass production.
+He left Goldberg's laboratory and worked as a lathe operator, including in a factory at the Tel Litvinsky military base producing parts for jerrycans.
+In 1943, he was recruited as a civilian contractor for the Royal Air Force upon the recommendation of Professor Goldberg after the British had asked him to recommend them an optical technician.
+He was sent to an RAF base in Bahrain, where he repaired optical sights and air conditioners on military aircraft and serviced the base's electricity generator.
+He learned to repair air conditioners and generators by hurriedly reading instruction manuals after his arrival.
+During his time as an RAF contractor, he also studied engineering at a British institute in Bahrain in his free time.
+After seven months, he returned to Palestine and resumed working as a lathe operator.

 In 1945, he joined the Palmach, where he served as a technical officer in the "German Unit" – a special guerilla force trained with British cooperation to participate in combat operations against the German army, should it reach Palestine.
-He was arrested by the British during Operation Agatha in 1946 and detained for four months.
+He was arrested by the British during Operation Agatha in 1946 and was detained for four months.
 In 1947, he began working in the development and improvement of cannons for the Haganah.
 During the 1948 Arab-Israeli War, he served as a technical officer in the Yiftach Brigade.

-After the war, Wertheimer started working at Rafael, only to be dismissed shortly thereafter because of his lack of formal education.
-Following the war, he and his wife briefly lived on kibbutz Yir'on, but left, as he did not agree with the socialist economic model adopted by the kibbutz movement.

-Wertheimer was married with four children and lived in Tel Aviv.
-His granddaughter is the Israeli actress Maya Wertheimer.
-In 2018, Eitan Wertheimer purchased a house for his father, Stef, for 20 million ILS.